michalShawat/Stenography-project/CSRF Attack/README.md

 Clone the project to your computer.

-### Working framwork
-Webstorm by jetbrains . can be download [here](https://www.jetbrains.com/webstorm/whatsnew/)

 ### Installing

+1. Install Node.js.  can be found [here](https://nodejs.org/en/download/)
-Install nodejs and express .
+2. Install express. can be found [here](https://expressjs.com/) .
+3. (optional) Install Webstorm by jetbrains . can be download [here](https://www.jetbrains.com/webstorm/whatsnew/)

 ## Running